pjobson/dell-wyse-3040-openwrt/README.md

 # Save/Exit

 # Do the build, it'll take like an hour.
+# It will prompt you several times for several questions
+# I use defaults for all.
 make defconfig download clean world -j $(nproc) V=sc

 # You can find the builds in: openwrt/bin/